New Library Catalog

 These color coded indicators let you know at a glance the availability of an item.
 In general they denote the following:

 Yellow – Held by at least one Summit library.
-Follow the link on the "Get It" tab to get more info on the item and submit a request.
+Follow the link on the "Find & Request" tab to get more info on the item and submit a request.
 If the item is available and it circulates via Summit, you can have a copy in your hands within 3-5 business days.
 Once all Summit libraries have moved to the new system, we expect it to be much easier to tell if you'll be able to borrow an item via Summit.

 Grey – For books and other physical items, this indicates our local copy is currently unavailable.
-On the Get It tab, you can place a hold on our copy or submit a request via Summit.
+On the "Find & Request" tab, you can place a hold on our copy or submit a request via Summit.
 The gray dot next to an article means that it isn’t available via full-text.
 You’ll be able to request these via ILL.

 How do I place a Summit request?

 The new system makes it easy to request an item from Summit.
 Items with the yellow dot are held in Summit.
-Use the “Get it” tab under each title in a search to find requesting options and item availability.
+Use the “Find & Request” tab under each title in a search to find requesting options and item availability.
 Summit searches will be even simpler once all Summit libraries transition to the new system (early 2015.)

 What about ILL requests?